 Is it Flawed?

 Don’t think ranking colleges on a single variable is fair?
 Or at the very least, I should qualify the title somehow?
-But US News Best Colleges Rankings doesn’t say “based on the subjective opinion of higher education officials with incentives to game the system?”
+But US News Best Colleges Rankings doesn’t say “based on the subjective opinion of higher education officials with incentives to game the system.”
 If the Board of Trustees goes “bananas” because of changes in the rankings, the administration is forced to pay attention.
+You have to wonder what message administration will take from the unranking of Columbia University.
+Make sure you submit the correct data or don’t worry about it and just hope you have no math professors on faculty paying attention?

 Think I should provide more information on the variable such as the average for all schools or at least the range?
-Yet, Money Magazine’s Rankings don’t give any averages or ranges for its data.
+Yet, Money Magazine’s Rankings doesn’t give any averages or ranges for its data.
 Users have no idea of the percentage of alumni found in the PayScale database for each school.
 For some schools, I would think there wouldn’t be enough listings to try to adjust earnings by major although it’s an excellent idea.

-But if you’re curious, for the 83 schools the percentage of undergraduates receiving Pell Grants ranges from 9% (down from 10% last year) to a high of 32% thanks to UCLA.
-The average for all 4-year public and not-for-profit colleges with at least 500 full-time undergraduates is 35%.
+But if you’re curious, for the 81 schools the percentage of undergraduates receiving Pell Grants ranges from 8% (down from 9% last year) to a high of only 25%, down from 32% last year.
+The average for all 4-year public and not-for-profit colleges with at least 500 full-time undergraduates is 34%, down from 35% last year.

 However, there’s nothing wrong with the numbers–you just may not agree with how I used them to rank colleges as the worst.
 Of course, that was the point of this exercise.